Table of contents:

 What is Lead Scoring?

 Lead scoring is a way to assign a score or value to leads based on their likelihood of becoming a buying customer.
-Since lead generation campaigns often have a massive volume of leads streaming from multiple channels, it’s important to give the sales and marketing teams (and the software) as much information as possible so they can focus their efforts on leads who are most likely to convert.
+Since lead generation campaigns often have a massive volume of leads streaming from multiple channels, it’s important to give the sales and marketing teams (and the software) as much information as possible to focus their efforts on leads most likely to convert.

 Lead scoring helps companies identify which leads are qualified enough to take the next step in the sales process and which ones need additional nurturing.
 It also helps marketing teams tailor their lead generation activities, letting them know when they’re missing opportunities for selling to already interested customers.
 With lead scoring, you can optimize your lead generation campaigns by focusing more on selling to the people most likely to convert.